alphagov/govuk-developer-docs/source/manual/redirecting-content-in-the-router.html.md

 [View history in old opsmanual](https://github.gds/gds/opsmanual/tree/master/infrastructure/howto/redirecting-content-in-the-router.md)

-# Redirecting content in the Router
+# Redirect content in the Router

 Sometimes there is a need to manually redirect existing URLs to another internal location, usually due to content being archived or because the